Step by step guide how to make a cheese and charcuterie board that’s both elegant and easy on the budget for any occasion.

-Slate tags are perfect to use.
-Made of natural stone, you use chalk to write the name of your food item, and you can even indicate the country or region it comes from.
+Slate tags are perfect are a great option.
+Made of natural stone, you can use chalk to write the name of your food item along with the country or region it comes from.

 1. Sheep cheese, nuts, and mushrooms rustic style.

 2. Here’s a selection of different cheese and fresh pears with homemade bread.

 3. Bruschetta with goat cheese, fresh figs and nuts.

 4. Assorted fresh cold cut platter Italian-style.

 5. Mixed antipasti pickles, blue cheese, olives and mozzarella served on cast-iron board.